libbyh/libbyh.github.io/index.md

 From 2010 - 2017, I was a faculty member in the [Humanities Department](https://humansciences.iit.edu/humanities) and directed the [Collective Action and Social Media Lab](http://www.casmlab.org) at [Illinois Institute of Technology](http://www.iit.edu).

+# Work with Me

+I'm recruiting undergrads, graduate students, and post docs to work with me at both UMSI and ICPSR.
+Check out some of my research or other activities, and contact me if you're interested.

+Undergrads and master's students should already be enrolled at UM.

+PhD students will be admitted through the [School of Information](https://www.si.umich.edu/content/programs); applications are due December 1.

+Post docs could have administrative homes at either UMSI or the Institute for Social Research.

 # Get in Touch

 [Email](mailto:libbyh@umich.edu) is best.